 Aliisa Breisch, Psy.D, Licensed Psychologist

 I am a Licensed Psychologist with a Doctorate of Psychology (Psy.D.) in Clinical Psychology from the Washington School of Professional Psychology at Argosy University Seattle.
 I obtained my Bachelor of Science in Psychology from Montana State University-Billings.
-I provide therapy to individuals, including school-age children, adolescents, and adults for a wide range of diagnoses, as well as family therapy and parent training support.
+I provide therapy to individuals, including adolescents and adults for a wide range of diagnoses.
 I also provide psychological assessments for children and adolescents, ages 6-16.
 I particularly specialize in assessing for Autism, learning and intellectual disabilities, and general diagnostic clarification.

 BACKGROUND AND CLINICAL TRAINING

 I grew up in a small, rural farming and agricultural town in eastern Montana.
 Growing up in a small town was filled with ups and downs.
 Life there was primarily focused on excelling at sports and fitting in.
 As with many other adolescent experiences, if you did not conform to those expectations, you were often met with ridicule and rejection.
 This small-town mindset and experience created significant anxiety and depression for me in my high school years, which was difficult.
 The culture in Montana is very much rooted in a ‘pull yourself up by your bootstraps’ mentality.
 I remember mental illness was seen as weakness and was stigmatized when I was growing up.